tiprankstipranks

 Economy & Political Environment - Risk 1

-Global, regional, and local economic weakness and uncertainty could have a material adverse effect on the company's financial performance.
+Global, regional, and local economic weakness and uncertainty, including because of epidemics and pandemics, could have a material adverse effect on the company's financial performance.

 The company's business and financial performance depend on worldwide economic conditions and the demand for technology products and services in the markets in which the company competes.
-Ongoing economic weakness, uncertainty in markets throughout the world, and other adverse economic conditions may result in decreased net revenue, gross margin, earnings, growth rates or cash flows, and increased expenses and difficulty managing inventory levels, collecting customer receivables, and accurately forecasting revenue, gross margin, cash flows and expenses.
-Political developments impacting international trade, trade disputes and increased tariffs, particularly between the United States and China; and political instability, such as armed conflicts (including the conflicts in Russia, Belarus, and Ukraine, and Israel and the Gaza Strip), each, or collectively may negatively impact markets and cause weaker macroeconomic conditions, weakening demand for the company's products and services, particularly due to the company's extensive international operations and business.
+Ongoing economic weakness, uncertainty in markets throughout the world, and other adverse economic conditions, such as the recent downturn in the semiconductor market, have and may continue to result in decreased net revenue, gross margin, earnings, growth rates or cash flows, and increased expenses and difficulty managing inventory levels, collecting customer receivables, and accurately forecasting revenue, gross margin, cash flows and expenses.
+Political developments impacting international trade, trade disputes and increased tariffs, particularly between the United States and China; political instability, such as armed conflicts (including the conflicts in Russia, Belarus, and Ukraine, in Israel and the Gaza Strip, and in Syria); and the effects of epidemics, pandemics, and other public health crises each, or collectively may negatively impact markets and cause weaker macroeconomic conditions, weakening demand for the company's products and services, particularly due to the company's extensive international operations and business.
 Economic downturns also may lead to future restructuring actions and associated expenses, any of which could have a material adverse effect on the company's business.

 International Operations1 | 4.0%